Victoria Jiménez Kasintseva

 Victoria Jiménez Kasintseva (born 9 August 2005) is an Andorran professional tennis player.
-On 20 October 2025, she reached her best singles ranking of world No. 107 by the WTA.
-At the age of 14, she won the 2020 Australian Open girls' singles title.
+On 16 March 2026, she reached a career-high singles ranking by the WTA of 89, the first Andorran player, female or male, to break into the top 100 in the tennis rankings in the Open Era.

 Early life and background

-Victoria Jiménez Kasintseva was born in Andorra la Vella, Andorra to an Andorran father, Joan Jiménez Guerra, and a Russian mother, Yulia Kasintseva.
+Victoria Jiménez Kasintseva was born in Andorra la Vella, Andorra to Andorran father Joan Jiménez Guerra and Russian mother Yulia Kasintseva.
 Her father is a former tennis professional who reached a career-high ATP Tour ranking of 505.
 Her brother, Joan, also plays tennis.
-She spent three years of her childhood living in Kentucky in the United States, between the ages of four and eight.
+She spent three years of her childhood living in Kentucky in the United States from age 4 to age 8.

-She began playing tennis at the age of three, and currently trains in Barcelona with her father.
+She began playing tennis at the age of three in 2008, and currently trains in Barcelona with her father.
 She speaks Spanish, English, French, and Russian fluently, in addition to her native Catalan.